System Design Space

 Decision rationale

-Shows why specific approaches became dominant and where they failed in practice.
+Shows why some approaches became dominant and where they failed in practice.

 Lessons for today